luke831215/SQUAT/docs/usage.md

 A post-assembly report based on read mapping

+If you need to re-generate the reports, execute `gen_report.sh` with the same arguments as `squat.sh`.
+This will save you much of the time.
+(Make sure to keep all the output files generated from squat.sh before execution)
 For details of the output directory structure, see [output section](output.md).

 ## Command Options